 Here at Regency, it's encouraging to see people grow in their roles and gain expertise along the way.
 We are committed to growing together, so when you watch a coworker gain expertise and confidence in their role, it lights a fire inside of you to grow similarly in your area.
 We know we’ll never arrive in the pursuit of perfection, but we’ve set our expectations high.

-The most obvious application of expertise at Regency is in understanding the full complexity of lighting so that we can make it easy and make the right recommendations for our customers.
+The most obvious application of expertise at Regency is in understanding the full complexity of lighting so that we can make it easier and make the right recommendations for our customers.
 Nothing beats an actual example of this, though.
 The following is an example of an exchange between one of our visual production designers and a customer.
 (Please note, we have removed customer names, manufacturer names, and product names.)

 Attached is your as-is [original manufacturer] quote, photometric study, presentation, and the parking garage fixture that I'm recommending instead of [the original product].